Tex (film)

 Tex is a 1982 American coming-of-age drama film directed by Tim Hunter in his directorial debut, from a screenplay by Charles S. Haas and Hunter, based on S. E. Hinton's best-selling 1979 novel of the same name.
 It follows two teenage brothers in rural Oklahoma and their struggle to grow up after their mother's death and their father's departure.
-The film stars Matt Dillon in the title role, with Jim Metzler, Meg Tilly, Bill McKinney, and Ben Johnson in supporting roles.
+The film stars Matt Dillon in the title role, with Jim Metzler, Meg Tilly, Emilio Estevez (in his film debut), Bill McKinney, Frances Lee McCain and Ben Johnson in supporting roles.
 Metzler was nominated for a Golden Globe Award for his performance.

-Tex is seen as one of the earliest efforts for Disney to put mature content in its movies and received positive reviews for its realism and its content.
+Tex is seen as one of the earliest efforts for Walt Disney Productions to put mature content in its movies and received positive reviews for its realism and its content.

-Premise
+Plot

-A coming-of-age adventure about two brothers, Tex and Mason McCormick, struggling to make it on their own when their mother dies and their father leaves them in their Oklahoma home.
+Two brothers, Tex and Mason McCormick, struggle to make it on their own when their mother dies and their father leaves them in their Oklahoma home.

 Fifteen-year-old Tex McCormick and his 17-year-old brother Mason are trying to make it on their own in the absence of their rodeo-riding father.
-Mason takes over running the household and, to make ends meet, sells Tex’s beloved horse, Rowdy.
+Mason takes over running the household and, to make ends meet, sells Tex's beloved horse, Rowdy.
 Tex gets mad at Mason and heedlessly tumbles into scrape after scrape.
-When his Pop comes home, Tex is shocked to learn that he isn’t his real father.
+When his Pop comes home, Tex is shocked to learn that he isn't his real father.
 But Tex realizes that Mason and Pop do love him, and it is time to start growing up.